365-2-50

 Monday 24th June 2024

 Today I had a proper sit outside in the fresh air lunch.
 Too many times I'm at my desk and beavering away while eating.
 That's not good on many counts.
-So today a treat, a sandwich, as I don't have many of those these days and some crisps, all washed down with lashings of ginger beer. the weather is weird, very overcast, quite humid, more like late summer, those oppressive days of thunder.
+So today a treat, a sandwich, as I don't have many of those these days and some crisps, all washed down with lashings of ginger beer.
+The weather is weird, very overcast, quite humid, more like late summer and those oppressive days of thunder.
 I just wish there were more people about to chat to, I do get lonely at work these days as there's very few people on site.
 Oh well, can't be helped.
+At least there's a M&S over the road.

 Sunday 23 June 2024